 And this was the joke on Lookwell: that Adam West was playing a ridiculous has-been TV star named Ty Lookwell who’s just as detached from reality that it seemed Adam West was, at least in the audience’s mind.
 This brilliant TV show only existed for exactly one episode, the pilot, which aired once on NBC back in July 1991.
 It didn’t get picked up, which is a shame since it’s one of the funniest half-hours of television ever.
 In an alternate universe, Lookwell became a huge success and ran for five seasons.
 Instead, one 22-minute episode is all we have–and it is spectacular.

 A sort of soft take-off of the school of Naked Gun-like satires, Lookwell has West drifting from scene to scene, self-serious and trying to get to the bottom of a potential car theft ring.
 Although the police don’t want him, he’s old friends with the police detective that gave him an honorary deputy badge years earlier so they humor him (even though he can be quite dismissive of the police, at one point clarifying that “Perhaps if you watched a little bit more television you’d be better at your job”).
 At home, he has an unseen nephew that’s trying to break into the business and based on the answering machine messages is doing very well; but when Lookwell listens back to them and finds that none of them are for him, he simply chuckles to himself and sucks on an ice pop that promises to keep skin wrinkle-free.
-Later, In his acting class, he shows old episodes of Lookwell to his students and has them attempt to find the source of his motivation in the scenes they just watched.
+Later, In his acting class, he screens old episodes of Lookwell to his students and has them attempt to find the source of his motivation in the scenes they just watched.

 In short, Lookwell cannot look past himself–or his own past.
 Even at home, he watches old episodes of his own show at night, all neatly labeled and lined up in a cabinet.
 So does he think he’s actually the police detective he once played?
 Or is he just kind of crazy and has just enough people playing into his delusion that he actually believes it?
 The answer’s probably a little bit of both.

-Of course, anyone that had already met Lookwell–and whom have told him to stay the hell away from them–immediately recognize him.
+Of course, anyone that had already met Lookwell–and have told him to stay the hell away from them–immediately recognize him.
 So Lookwell steals a car from the party and leads the actual police on a chase where they start firing their guns at him.
 When he crashes into the classic car lot, a worker is there that shouldn’t be there that late at night.
 When the owner shows up and also wonders why he’s still there, the guy panics and is stopped immediately by the police.
-Lookwell confidently says, “there’s your man” like he solved anything and the police begrudgingly admit that maybe Lookwell should be able to continue his detective work.
+Lookwell confidently says, “there’s your man,” like he solved anything and the police begrudgingly admit that maybe Lookwell should be able to continue his detective work.
 Why?
 No reason: Lookwell’s world makes as much sense as a cartoon, and Lookwell is as close to a cartoon as a live-action single-camera show had gotten to that point.

 Of course the writing is deliriously funny–thanks to Smigel and O’Brien, two of the funniest comedy writers in the 1990’s–but it’s Adam West that makes the show work.
 His stilted delivery, self-serious tone, and playing every scene straight makes it fantastically amusing.
 There’s maybe no comedic character funnier than the confident idiot, and West-as-Lookwell played it perfectly.